austinsonger/documentation/source/main/OwlHsoftwaretap.rst

-Introduction: What does Sotware TAP do and how does it work?
+Introduction: What does SotwareTAP do and how does it work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Software TAP is for capture traffic in remote instances, transport captured traffic to a central analysis platform, analyze the traffic and alert.
+SoftwareTAP is for capture traffic in remote instances, transport captured traffic to a central analysis platform, analyze the traffic and alert.
 It works in any environment, but it is really useful when you need this visibility in a cloud environment.

 Main Components
 ^^^^^^^^^^^^^^^